Understanding Freezing Orders for Company Directors

 Freezing orders are court-issued interim orders that protect creditors by preventing assets from being concealed or transferred.

-Obtaining a freezing order requires evidence, compelling arguments and an understanding of criteria to ensure compliance with potential penalties for non-compliance.
+Obtaining a freezing order requires evidence, compelling arguments, and an understanding of the criteria for ensuring compliance, with potential penalties for non-compliance.

 Businesses should take proactive steps such as conducting due diligence and seeking legal advice in order to reduce the risk of facing these orders.